API Overview

 bandpass_filter_signals

 Bandpass filtering involves filtering frequencies outside a specific range.
-This is because sEMG signals only produce frequencies in a specific range, so any other recorded frequencies can be assumed to be interference.
+This is because sEMG signals only produce frequencies in a specific range, so any frequencies outside this range can be assumed to be interference.

 bandpass_filter_signals